viceice-tests/hunter2/README.md

 Copyright (C) 2017-2018  The Hunter 2 contributors.

-Hunter 2 is free software: you can redistribute it and/or modify it under the terms of the GNU Aferro General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Hunter 2 is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 Hunter 2 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Aferro General Public License for more details.